12 Best Autumn Flowers & Foliage for Bouquets

 Goldenrod

-Goldenrod, also known as solidago, brings a charming hint of the hedgerows to our Lemon Sherbet and Firecracker letterbox bouquets.
+Goldenrod, also known as solidago, brings a charming hint of the hedgerows to our Autumn Medley and Firecracker bouquets.
 This bee-friendly wildflower, with its tall spikes of cheery yellow flowers, has long been invoked as a symbol of hope, luck and a pioneering spirit.

 Often used in herbal healing to reduce inflammation, stop muscle spasms and as a diuretic, goldenrod is also touted as a soother of gout, arthritis and eczema.
 Its fresh or dried flowers are used to make tea, and its leaves can be added to stews, soups and stir fries.